-Africa's cases above 1,000; presidents defy own travel bans
+Africa lockdowns begin as coronavirus cases above 1,000

 More than 275,000 cases have been confirmed globally, including over 11,000 deaths, according to a running tally by Johns Hopkins University.
 At least 88,000 people have recovered.

 In Nigeria, which just three weeks ago announced the first coronavirus case in sub-Saharan Africa, authorities said that first patient, a man who had traveled from Italy, was now fit to go home.
-Meanwhile, Africa's most populous country said it now had cases in the capital, Abuja.

-In Kenya, health officials continued to disinfect crowded markets in the capital, Nairobi, trying to stop the virus' spread.
+In Kenya, health officials disinfected crowded markets in the capital, Nairobi.

 "It's for the sake of us, it's for the sake of the country," said Simon Kimani, public health council chairman.

+Mednick reported from Ouagadougou, Burkina Faso.
 Anna reported from Johannesburg.
-Farai Mutsaka in Harare, Zimbabwe; Abdi Guled in Mogadishu, Somalia; and Idi Ali Juma in Nairobi, Kenya contributed.
+Francis Kokutse in Accra, Ghana; Rodney Muhumuza in Kampala, Uganda; Farai Mutsaka in Harare, Zimbabwe; Abdi Guled in Mogadishu, Somalia; and Idi Ali Juma in Nairobi, Kenya contributed.